 Zayd Menk is a Zimbabwean interdisciplinary artist primarily working within sculpture and installation.
-Menk’s practice attempts to dissect and reveal the imperceptible characteristics of the perpetually proliferating technological environment, its overall omnipresent force, and our social cultures attempting to cope with it.
+Menk’s practice attempts to dissect modern technology as a hyperobject—delving into the omnipresent force that defines our era.

-Menk's practice has been featured in CNN's Great Big Story, Designboom, Hypebeast, Aesthetica Magazine, My Modern Met, Cochin Herald, and Google's social media.
+Menk's practice has gained notable recognition, including features in CNN's Great Big Story, Aesthetica Magazine, Designboom, Hypebeast, My Modern Met, Cochin Herald, and Google's social media.
 He was also recently shortlisted for the New Contemporaries 2023 program.